Back to School Sale: $100 OFF Sitewide Shop now

 Razor Burn (rash)

-razor burn The most common cause of after-shave irritation is razor burn (rash).
-This burn is usually a result of using a blunt blade.
-You may begin to feel the burn almost immediately after you finish shaving and may last up to 10 minutes.
-The skin around the shaved area may feel itchy and appear a bit swollen, red, and painful.
+razor burn The most common cause of after-shave irritation is razor burn (rash), which is usually caused by using a blunt blade.
+You may begin to feel the burn almost immediately after you finish shaving, and it may last up to 10 minutes.
+The skin around the shaved area may feel itchy and appear swollen, red, and painful.

 Razor bumps